Preferred Risk Policy (PRP), Explained

 Generally speaking, home insurance policies provide a standard range of coverage options for the named perils listed within your agreement.
 Most policies do not provide flood insurance, however.
 For that, you usually need to pay for additional coverage.

-Because the cost of insurance increases with each additional policy or add-on, it’s common for homeowners to pick and choose which policy protections they need.
-Flood insurance often falls between the cracks.
-However, according to FEMA, floods are the most common and costly natural disaster in the United States, so it’s important to consider protecting your home with insurance coverage that you can rely on in the event of an emergency.
+Because the cost of insurance increases with each additional policy or add-on, it's common for homeowners to pick and choose which policy protections they need.
+Flood insurance often falls between the cracks, though floods are the most common and costly natural disaster in the United States.

 What is a Preferred Risk Policy (PRP)?